11 Reasons Why Your Website's Visibility Is Not As Good As It Should Be

 Don't confuse the robots!

-A.I. search algorithms must make sense of your content before they can rank it, so the way your content is coded is very important.
-Often, poor content structure is readily fixable with HTML tweaks.
+Indexing robots, search algorithms, and A.I. must make sense of your content before ranking it, so the way your content is coded is very important.
+Often, poor web page / content structure is readily fixable with HTML tweaks.

 Your content is lacking.